 - If approved, the lender will agree to lend you a specific amount to buy a vehicle.

-- You repay the lender, over the agreed period of time (almost always between one and ten years)
+- You repay the lender over the agreed period of time (typically between one and 10 years).

 What are the advantages of getting a car loan?